Top 5 components you need in a budget media room

 #4 Surround sound system

-As we’re pretty much-spent half of our budget, we sadly don’t have the funds for a 5.1 surround sound system.
+As we’re pretty much-spent half of our budget, we sadly don’t have the funds for a 5.1 surround sound system for our budget media room.
 We’d recommend upgrading as soon as you can.
 Start by buying a 5.1 AV receiver either from Amazon or eBay.

 So with a lack of budget, we’ll have to settle for 2.1 sound.
 Thankfully, there are lots of great options available.